10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-A relative of the bizarre Asian vine snake.
-This snake shares similar attributes.
-There’s an ultra green body which can be mistaken for a swinging vine, only for jaws to open from nowhere and swallow lizards (its main prey).
-There’s disturbingly shaped pupils, which in this case are horizontal.
-There’s a thin body and a mostly tree-dwelling nature.
-The Indochinese long-nosed whip snake is found across Thailand except in the southern peninsula region, and is common around Bangkok.
-Originally, it belonged to the species Ahaetulla nasuta, also found in India and Sri Lanka, until this was split, with the eastern colonies becoming Ahaetulla fusca in 2022.
+The Indochinese long-nosed whip snake (Ahaetulla fusca) is found all over Thailand except in the southern peninsula region, and is common around Bangkok.
+Originally, it belonged to the species Ahaetulla nasuta, also found in India and Sri Lanka, but this was split in two, with the eastern colonies becoming Ahaetulla fusca in 2022.

-Ahaetulla fusca is the longest of the vine snakes in Thailand, sometimes reaching 2 metres.
 This snake coexists with Asian vine snakes (Ahaetulla prasina), but is genetically separated enough not to interbreed.
 The main difference is their extremely long nose, produced by a protruding scale.
 This is particularly noticeable head on.
-The Asian vine snake has a smooth face while the long-nosed whipsnake looks crinkled like it should be wearing reading glasses.
-This nose even upturns at the end, looking like a scooping tool (which may turn out to be true).
-This species has a weak venom which only passes the effect threshold if it chews repeatedly.
+The Asian vine snake has a smooth face, while the long-nosed whipsnake looks crinkled, as though it should be wearing reading glasses.
+This nose even upturns at the end, to produce what looks like a scooping tool (a theory which may turn out to be true).

 4 White-bellied ratsnake